chebra14/F1Tenth_Group_Notes/Brandon_Notes/Interface with car/Driving the Car.md

 Flip the on switch, so the 2 toggle switches are in the on position

 Once the computer is at the home screem:
-- Create a folder in the Home directory with the same name as your ros project (e.g. user_test)
+- Create a folder in the Home directory with the same name as your ros project (e.g. user_test, but it can be a different name)
 - Copy the workspace you made (e.g. ros2_ws) and paste it in the folder you made

 Open a terminal and add the source line to the .bashrc